Architecture of Individuation (AOI)

 This is structural self-organization applied to experiential topology.
 No external mechanism selects which configurations persist.
 The constraints are intrinsic to what individuation produces: bounded, organized perspectives within a broader field.
 Configurations that fail to meet these constraints do not persist — not because they are “selected against” by any cosmic agency but because they are structurally incoherent.

-The clinical evidence confirms what the derivation predicts:
+The clinical evidence is consistent with what the analysis predicts:

 - The ordinary ego: moderate permeability, moderate coherence — stable and self-maintaining through continuous boundary operations (repression, projection, identification).
 It sits firmly in the stable region, though CST identifies it as structurally incomplete.